porkalai39/GIT/Branching.md

 (or)
 git add .
 ```
-#Commit the changes to remote directory
+#Commit the changes to the remote directory
 ```
 git commit -m "message"
 ```